isovector/reasonablypolymorphic.com/wip/protobufs.markdown

 ## Ad-Hoc and Built By Amateurs

 Stop.
-Put away your email client that is half way through writing me about how "Google is filled with the world's best engineers," and that "anything they build is, by definition, not built by amateurs."
+Put away your email client that is half-way through writing me about how "Google is filled with the world's best engineers," and that "anything they build is, by definition, not built by amateurs."
 I don't want to hear it.